XingyuHuang23/XingyuHuang23/README.md

 #### 🌻 I am studying 🌻
 - Master of Information System in Northeastern University 🐺
-- Bachelor of software engineering in China 🐲
+- Bachelor of Software engineering in China 🐲

 #### :computer: Programming languages and tools :computer: :
 <p>